nisembedded/education/README.md

 # Education documentation

-Collected every documents that used me for education: books, notes, plans, and others.
+Collected all of the document documents that are used by me for education: books, notes, plans, and others.

 ## Education majorities